 Isn’t that Joyful Jargon wrapping paper fun?
-I love how I was able to personalize it with our family name amongst the other words.
+I love how I was able to create personalized Christmas wrapping paper with our family name amongst the other words.

 And take a look at that Merry Woodland wrapping paper I’m using for those gifts ‘just from me’.
 So sweet!

-See these mini wreath gift tags featured in Country Sampler’s Christmas Decorating magazine!
+See these tiny wreaths featured in Country Sampler’s Christmas Decorating magazine!

 From left to right, they are: